ibldzn/myspot/README.md

 CLIENT_SECRET=<your_client_secret>
 ```

-5. Run `docker build -t myspot .` in your terminal. _Make sure to [install](https://docs.docker.com/get-docker/) it first if you don't have docker installed in your machine_
+5. Run `docker build -t myspot .` in your terminal.
 6. Run `docker run -p 5000:5000 myspot` in your terminal
 7. Visit http://127.0.0.1:5000/ in your browser
 8. Done, I guess.